Consultancy-to-Platform Transition

 ![[Screenshot 2026-02-05 at 12.56.39.png]]

-The venture studio fit is strongest when the founding team has genuine domain depth but lacks the product/platform engineering to abstract their expertise into repeatable software.
+This is what a [[Venture Building Manifesto]] studio model is built for: bridging the gap between [[domain specific sense-making]] and operational scale.
+The fit is strongest when the founding team has genuine domain depth but lacks the product engineering to abstract their expertise into repeatable software.

 ---